dark/3d-trilateration/README.md

 at the [Wikipedia page for "True range multilateration"](https://en.wikipedia.org/wiki/True_range_multilateration).

-The implementation uses the [Gauss–Newton algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm)
-to iteratively look for estimates that are closer and closer to the solution.
+The implementation uses the [Gauss-Newton algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) to iteratively look for estimates that are closer and closer to the solution.